Global model structures for $*$-modules

 \section{Preliminaries}

 This section provides some background on the categories of $\L$-spaces, $*$-modules and orthogonal spaces, as well as on $G$-universes and universal subgroups.
 It does not contain any original results.
-The main sources are Schwede's preprint \cite{schwede:OOU090316}, his book project \cite{schwede:GHT050516} and the article \cite{BCS:THH} by Blumberg, Cohen and Schlichtkrull.
+The main sources are Schwede's preprint \cite{schwede:OOUv1}, his monograph \cite{schwede:GHTv1} and the article \cite{BCS:THH} by Blumberg, Cohen and Schlichtkrull.